 6. Svalbard in Norway

-Svalbard is one of the northernmost inhabited areas of the world and offers a stunning wilderness experience along with a high likelihood of Northern Lights sightings.
+Svalbard in Norway is one of the northernmost inhabited areas of the world and offers a stunning wilderness experience along with a high likelihood of Northern Lights sightings.

 How to Get There: Fly into Longyearbyen via Tromsø or Oslo.